-ASC’s Board acts in the company’s best interests and on behalf of its sole shareholder, the Commonwealth Government, represented by the Department of Finance.
-Led by Chair Bruce Carter, ASC’s Board is comprised of qualified directors with a broad range of relevant skills and experience.
+ASC’s Board acts in the company’s best interests and on behalf of its sole shareholder, the Commonwealth of Australia, represented by the Department of Finance.
+Led by Chair Bruce Carter AO, ASC’s Board is comprised of qualified directors with a broad range of relevant skills and experience.
 The Board exercises independent judgement in its strategic guidance and overview of ASC and its Executive.

 Bruce Carter AO